Ballpark Foods: How Hot Dogs Are Made

 Step 5: Cooling and Packaging

-After cooking, the hot dogs are showered with cold water to stop the cooking process.
-If cellulose casings were used, they are removed by machine.
-The hot dogs are inspected for quality, then packaged in their familiar packages and sent to ballparks and stores across the country.
+Once cooked, the hot dogs are subjected to a cold-water shower to halt the cooking process.
+If cellulose casings were utilized, these are removed mechanically.
+Subsequently, the hot dogs are inspected for quality assurance, packaged in their familiar containers, and dispatched to ballparks and grocery stores across the nation.

 From Factory to Your Ballpark Bun

-At the stadium, vendors prepare hot dogs by heating them on rollers or boiling them in water.
-They're tucked into soft buns and passed down the row to hungry fans.
-With a squirt of mustard or ketchup, the hot dog completes its journey from factory to your hand, ready to be enjoyed while you watch the game.
+At the stadium, vendors prepare hot dogs by either heating them on rollers or boiling them in water.
+They are nestled into soft buns and passed down the aisle to eager fans.
+Accompanied by a squirt of mustard or ketchup, the hot dog completes its journey from factory to your hand, poised to be savored while you enjoy the game.

 LitZone- Sports, Reading & Math (Ages 8-14)